thedynamiclinker/sudocode/lost+found/init/Names.md

 _(Narrator: 1 has gone to sleep, and Narrator is getting tired as well.
 Lacking any clear idea of what 0 is up to, and long since having stopped paying attention.
 Narrator decides it's time to call it a night.)_

 0: Ah!
 Damn.
 No `mount` yet.
-If you want something done.
+If you want something done...

 _(Narrator: Full moon tonight.
 Beautiful as always.
 Goodnight.)_

-0: _(Mumbling in assembly)_ Here look, I'm going to sleep too, that's what this code is for, I promise.
+0: _(Mumbling in assembly)_ Here look, I'm going to sleep too.
+That's what this code is for.
+I promise.

 ```
 ; justabit.asm